flowcore-io/luttaka-open/README.md

-The Flowcore Open Source Conference App is an open source application to manage schemas, networking and content at conferences.
+The Flowcore Open Source Conference App is an open source application to manage tickets, networking and content at conferences.
 You can either use the official instance at conference.flowcore.app, or deploy your own instance:

 Deploy with Vercel